djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.png">

-60. Select "Team Skills" in dropdown, then click on "connections".
+60. Select "Team Skills" in dropdown.

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.1.png">

-61. Search for the app your skills are grouped into and connet it by clicking on 3 dots.
+61. Then click on "connections".Search for the app your skills are grouped into and connet it by clicking on 3 dots.

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.2.png">